Spectrum

 Energy Stabilization

 To calculate a valid stabilization, the spectrometer needs to collect at least 10,000 counts in the 400–3,000 keV energy range.
 Depending on the size of the crystal and the ambient radiation level, this typically takes a few minutes.
 Progress is shown in the header as "The spectrometer is stabilizing (x%)".
+After the initial stabilization is completed, the detector continuously updates the stabilization during operation to compensate for temperature variations throughout the measurement.

 Until stabilization is complete, the spectrum is visible but radionuclide concentrations are not shown.